jscuervo1030/Coursera---Data-Science-Work-/Getting and Cleaning Data/README.md

 colnames(actividades) <- c("activityId", "activityLabel")

 ## Process for Merging the Data of people activity
+## The merge colpases the data through the c and rbind parameters.

 personasact <- rbind(cbind(Trainsujetos,Trainvalores,Trainactividad),cbind(Testsujetos,Testvalores,Testactividad))
 colnames(personasact) <- c("subject", caracteris[,2],"activity")

 ## Obtain the Means and The Standard Deviation Data

+## We store only this information and leave out the extra information not rquired statistics with "grepl

 guardarcol <- grepl("subject|activity|mean|std", colnames(personasact))
 personasact <- personasact[, guardarcol]